-Hours of Operation 3
+Hours of Operation

-About Charleston Farmers Market 4

-General Acceptance 5
+About CFM

-Products Not Accepted at Market 6
+Pg.
+5 Products Not Accepted at Market

-What Kind of Licenses Do I Need?
-6
+pg.
+6 What Kind of Licenses Do I Need?

-Definition of Business Types 7
+pg.
+6 Definition of Business Types

-Rules & Regulations 8
+pg.
+7 Rules & Regulations

-Vendor Conduct & Courtesy 9
+pg.
+8 Vendor Conduct & Courtesy

-On-Site Operation Guidelines 1

-Tools to Monitor & Enforce Rules 3

-On-Site Vendor Compliance Checklist14 4

-Fees & Payment Procedures 6
+Fees & Payment Procedures

-Cancellations & Refunds1 7

-Grievance Procedures 7

-Product Challenge Information 7

-Vendor Concern Form 8

-Product Challenge Form 9
+Product Challenge Form

-Farmers/Growers Rules & Regulations 0
+Farmer/Grower Rules & Regulations

-General Information 1
+General Information

-Vendor Space 3

-Weather Related22 2

-Boundaries 4

-Appendix I
+Appendix I Market Tips

-Market Tips25 5

 Appendix II

-South Carolina DHFC 6
+South Carolina DHEC

-Founded by Mayor Joe Riley in 1989 and the Clemson University Cooperative Extension Service, the Charleston Farmers Market (CFM) is produced by the City of Charleston Office of Cultural Affairs, in cooperation with the City of Charleston Parks Department.
-Over the years, the CFM has received numerous awards: in 2005, the CFM received the Three Sisters Award from the Charleston Save the City Committee; in 2008, the CFM was ranked by Travel + Leisure magazine as one of the top 10 best Farmers Markets in the nation; and in the Charleston City Paper reader's poll, "Best Of," the CFM was named Best Outdoor Event in 2009, 2010, 2011 & 2012.
+Founded by Mayor Joe Riley in 1989 with the Clemson University Cooperative Extension Service, the Charleston Farmers Market (CFM) is produced by the City of Charleston Office of Cultural Affairs (OCA), in cooperation with the City of Charleston Parks Department and Special Events Committee.
+Over the years, the CFM has received numerous awards: in 2005, the CFM received the Three Sisters Award from the Charleston Save the City Committee; in 2008, ranked by Travel + Leisure magazine as one of the top 10 best farmers markets in the nation; and in the Charleston City Paper reader's poll, "Best Of," the CFM was named Best Outdoor Event in 2009, 2010, 2011, 2012 and 2013 while receiving both Best Outdoor Event and Best Attraction in 2014.

-Located in Marion Square at the heart of historic downtown Charleston, the CFM is open each Saturday, from April through December, 8 am to 2 pm and select Sundays during the Piccolo Spoleto Festival in May and June as well as Holiday Magic in December.
+Located in Marion Square at the heart of historic downtown Charleston, the CFM is open each Saturday, from April through November, 8 am to 2 pm with additional Sundays during the Piccolo Spoleto Festival in May and June as well as Holiday Magic in December.
 The CFM is dedicated to the support and advocacy of Lowcountry farmers and growers, and offers a variety of local produce, plants, herbs and fresh cut flowers as well as breakfast and lunch vendors, live entertainment and an assortment of juried arts and crafts from local artisans.
-Attracting locals and visitors alike, the CFM is the community connection each Saturday morning bringing together people from all parts of the Lowcountry and beyond.
+Attracting locals and visitors alike, the CFM is the community connection each Saturday bringing together people from all parts of the Lowcountry and beyond.

-Regular CFM Hours
+Regular Season Hours

-April 12 - November 29 Saturdays, 8:00 am - 2:00 pm, RAIN or SHINE
+April 4 - November 28 Saturdays, 8:00 am - 2:00 pm, RAIN or SHINE

-Sundays During Piccolo Spoleto Festival (9:00 am - 3:00 pm)
+Sundays during Piccolo Spoleto Festival (9 am - 3 pm)